 The following is a sample 3-day itinerary for visiting Milan.
 Most of Milan’s top destinations are covered in this section.
-For more information regarding certain neighborhoods, please refer to our article about Where to Stay in Milan.
+If you’d like to see something more in-depth, then be sure to check out our separate Milan itinerary post.

 Day 1: The Top Attractions in Milan

-On day 1 of our travel guide for Milan, we’re going to visit the most popular and busiest places in the city.
+On day 1 of our travel guide for Milan, we’re going to visit the most popular places to visit in the city!

 Today, we’ll be hanging around the Centro Storico district and seeing most of Milan’s must see landmarks like the Duomo, Teatro alla Scala, and Basilica di Sant’Ambrogio.

 We’ll start our day in the San Vittore neighborhood on the edge of Centro, where there are a number of very famous churches, including the gorgeous Basilica di Sant’Ambrogio and Chiesa Santa Maria delle Grazie.

 The latter is most famous for hosting Da Vinci’s Last Supper and tickets to see it are usually limited and very expensive, so plan ahead.
 Be sure to drop by La Vigna di Leonardo – located across from Santa Maria – to see Da Vinci’s old home.

 Moving east, roughly around Via Meravigli, we’re going to pass by the San Maurizio al Monastero Maggiore, which has some impressive frescoes.